sonaliviniramesh-web/network-traffic-analysis-wireshark/README.md

 ## 📌 Overview

-In this project, I explored how network traffic behaves using Wireshark, with a focus on DNS activity.
+In this project, I analyzed how network traffic behaves using Wireshark, with a focus on DNS activity.

 The idea was simple — understand what “normal” traffic looks like, and then observe how things change when there is a sudden increase in activity.